WolframResearch/codeparser/README.md

 The `cpp` directory contains C++ source code.

-The `scripts` directory contains scripts for building AST.
+The `scripts` directory contains scripts for building CodeParser.

-The `tables` directory contains data for building AST.
+The `tables` directory contains data for building CodeParser.

-The `AST` directory contains WL source code.
+The `CodeParser` directory contains WL source code.

-`CMakeLists.txt` is the CMake file for building AST.
+`CMakeLists.txt` is the CMake file for building CodeParser.

 ## Building

-AST uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile an executable.
+CodeParser uses a Wolfram Language kernel to generate code at build time and a C++ compiler to compile an executable.

-AST uses C++11 features and requires a compiler that can support at least C++11.
+CodeParser uses C++11 features and requires a compiler that can support at least C++11.

-AST uses CMake to generate build scripts.
+CodeParser uses CMake to generate build scripts.

-Here is an example transcript using the default make generator to build AST:
+Here is an example transcript using the default make generator to build CodeParser:
 ```
-cd ast
+cd codeparser
 mkdir build
 cd build
 cmake ..
 cmake --build . --target paclet
 ```

-The result is a directory named `paclet` that contains the WL package source code and a built AST `.paclet` file for installing.
+The result is a directory named `paclet` that contains the WL package source code and a built CodeParser `.paclet` file for installing.

 You may see an error because the default paths to `WolframKernel`, `MathLink`, or `WolframLibrary` may not be correct.